aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/charts/shapes-in-charts/_index.md

 Aspose.Cells allows you to insert images into a chart.
 For example, add a picture to emphasize or give more meaning to a chart or its contents, or insert a brand image file.

-The [**ShapeCollection**](https://reference.aspose.com/cells/nodejs-cpp/shapecollection/) class provides a method named [**addPictureInChart**](https://reference.aspose.com/cells/nodejs-cpp/aspose.cells.drawing/shapecollection/methods/addpictureinchart), which is used to add a picture object to the chart.
+The [**ShapeCollection**](https://reference.aspose.com/cells/nodejs-cpp/shapecollection/) class provides a method named [**addPictureInChart(number, number, Uint8Array, number, number)**](https://reference.aspose.com/cells/nodejs-cpp/shapecollection/#addPictureInChart-number-number-uint8array-number-number-), which is used to add a picture object to the chart.
 Following is the parameters list used for the method:

 - **top** – the vertical offset of the picture from the upper left corner in units of 1/4000 of the chart area.
 - **left** – the vertical offset of the picture from the upper left corner in units of 1/4000 of the chart area.